-The Rasmussen Reports Immigration Index for the week of July 18-22, 2021, increased to 89.5, up from 89.3 two weeks earlier.
-The Immigration Index has been under the baseline in every survey since Election Day last year, and reached a record low of 82.3 in late March.
-The index is now 16 points below where it was the week of October 22, indicating voters are looking for tighter immigration control from President Joe Biden’s administration.
+The Rasmussen Reports Immigration Index for the week of July 6-8, 2021, declined to 89.3, down from 89.5 two weeks earlier.
+This is the second consecutive decrease in the index, following three months of gains.
+The index reached a record low of 82.3 in late March.
+The Immigration Index has been under the baseline in every survey since Election Day last year.
+The index is now more than 16 points below where it was the week of October 22, indicating voters are looking for tighter immigration control from President Joe Biden’s administration.

 The Index is based on a series of questions designed to determine whether voters are moving toward an immigration system that encourages more immigration to the United States or one that reduces the level of immigration here.
 (To see survey question wording, click here.)

 All surveys are compared to a baseline – set the week of December 2-6, 2019 - which has been given an Index of 100.
 A weekly finding moving up over 100 indicates growing support for a more expansive immigration system.
 A weekly index number falling below 100 indicates increased support for a more restrictive immigration system.